Monthly Archives: July 2023

 Restructuring, replacing, and regenerating comprise the framework for recovery and self-empowerment.
 A coalescence of coping strategies is needed to accommodate these goals as well as the diversity of human thought and experience.

-Response-based coping strategies, which we focus on in our recovery programs, pay particular attention to generating rational responses to our maladaptive thoughts and behaviors.
+Response-based coping strategies, which we focus on in our recovery program, pay particular attention to generating rational responses to our maladaptive thoughts and behaviors.
+We learn to rechannel our emotional angst to intellectual evaluation and response.
 We facilitate this component of recovery in the first four of the 9-Step Process for Rational Response.
-Further consolidation is achieved through cognitive comprehension, introspection, psychoeducation, and other psychological and scientific approaches.

-Solution-based strategies keep our attention centered on finding solutions rather than researching the origins of our problems.
+Solution-based coping strategies keep our attention centered on finding solutions rather than researching the origins of our problems.
 Recovery is a here-and-now and how it reflects on the future process.
 We define ourselves by our character strengths, virtues, and attributes rather than our symptoms.
-Delving into the origins and early trajectory of our negative thoughts and behavior, if deemed necessary, is the purview of psychoanalysis.

 Recovery relies on self-reliance and self-motivation.
-The onus rests with the recovering individual.
-A comprehensive recovery program is individually targeted and emphasizes the solution, rather than the problem.
+The onus of emotional well-being rests with the recovering individual.
+A comprehensive recovery program is individually targeted to emphasize the solution rather than the problem.

 Proactive Neuroplasticity YouTube Series